BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_the_hobbit.md

 * **Radagast's Staff**

 Whenever Gandalf declares that he is casting a Magical Power, declare how many Will points are being used, then roll a single D6 before rolling to cast.
 On a 1 or 2, the Magical Power is not cast and any Will points declared are lost.

-**PARTICIPANTS**

-**Good:** Bard the Bowman with armour; Bain, son of Bard; Sigrid & Tilda; Percy; Hilda Bianca; Alfrid the Councillor; Gandalf the Grey; Bilbo Baggins, Master Burglar;
-Thranduil, King of the Woodland Realm; Mirkwood Elf Captain; 36 Lake-town Militia: 12 with shield, 12 with spear, 12 with bow; 24 Mirkwood Elves: 8 with shield, 8 with Elven-made glaive, 8 with Elf bow.

-**Evil:** 4 Gundabad Orc Captains with shield; 48 Gundabad Orcs: 24 with shield, 24 with spear; 4 Ogres.

 ![](../media/scenarios/armies_of_the_hobbit/battle_for_dale.jpg)